esphome/esphome-docs/components/display/max7219digit.rst

     :description: Instructions for setting up MAX7219 Digit displays.
     :image: max7219digit.png

 The ``max7219`` display platform allows you to use MAX7219 digit with ESPHome.
-Please note that this integration is *only* for the digit "matrix" display, the 7 segment display can be used with the other library.
+Please note that this integration is *only* for the digit "matrix" display, for the 7 segment display see :doc:`max7219`.

 .. figure:: images/max7219digit.png
     :align: center